2017–18 Aston Villa F.C. season

-The 2017–18 season was Aston Villa's second consecutive season in the Championship following their relegation from the Premier League during the 2015–16 season.
-It was also their 143rd year in existence.
+The 2017–18 EFL Championship season was Aston Villa's 143rd season in English football.
+It was the club's second consecutive season in the Championship following their relegation from the Premier League during the 2015–16 season.

-John Terry joined the club and was appointed captain.
 Villa secured a play-off place and defeated Middlesbrough to reach the final, but lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.